yogawithivana/yogawithivana.github.com/source/_posts/2013-12-29-about-meditation-part-1.markdown

 Assuming stillness of the body we are diving into ourselves - staying quiet as sounds around us change, as our bodily sensations change, as our own thoughts unfold.
 Taking a step back and looking at our worries with detachment we suddenly feel like Alice in Wonderland, who realised that the Queen of Hearts and whole her army are just a stack of harmless playing cards.

-And gradually, we become able to look beyond the content of the mind - reaching the silence beneath the words, discovering the life within us in all its beautiful simplicity.
+And gradually, we become able to look beyond the content of the mind - reaching the silence beneath the words, experiencing the life within us in all its beautiful simplicity.